studiographene/github-action-workflows/README-trivy-container-scan.md

 To perform container scan and report vulnerabilities on PR

+> By default `GITHUB_TOKEN` will be used as `NPM_TOKEN` and passed to Docker build arg.
+> To use any other token, create an Action secret in the repository with key `NPM_TOKEN`, and make sure this workflow call job has inherits secrets or passess `NPM_TOKEN` secret.

 # Workflow Inputs

 | name                            | description                                                                 | type   | required | default                                           |